Adv-R-Programming/Adv-R-Reader/content/syllabus/_index.en.md

    <td style="text-align:left;"> Does not use git for version control. </td>
    <td style="text-align:left;"> Uses git for version control on individual projects with appropriately sized commits with descriptive commit messages. </td>
    <td style="text-align:left;"> Uses git and GitHub for version control on group work with appropriately sized commits with descriptive commit messages. </td>
    <td style="text-align:left;"> Effectively creates and merges branches of appropriate size.
-No sensitive files are committed. </td>
+No sensitive files (such as passwords or API keys) are committed. </td>
    <td style="text-align:left;border-right:1px solid;"> Effectively requests and performs code review on pull requests using GitHub. </td>
    <td style="text-align:left;background-color: #A2CD5A !important;"> <i class="fas fa-check-square fa-2x" style="width: 100%; text-align: center;"></i> </td>
   </tr>